VIDEO: Home along Wilmot Street engulfed in flames Saturday afternoon

 BATON ROUGE - A home along Wilmot Street burned down Saturday afternoon and fire investigators are working to determine what started the blaze.

-The Baton Rouge Fire Department said a home near the corner of Wilmot Street and Conrad Drive caught on fire around 4:15 p.m.
+The Baton Rouge Fire Department said a home near the corner of Wilmot Street and Conrad Drive caught on fire just after 4 p.m.
 As of 5:30 p.m., the fire was under control.

 A video showed flames flying above the home and smoke filling the area.
-Fire officials said one person was displaced but there were no injuries.
-The home is considered a total loss.
+Fire officials said the one resident was out of the home when first responders arrived.
+Firefighters had to battle the flames near live overhead powerlines and during heavy rain.
+There were no injuries and the fire did not spread to neighboring properties, but the home is considered a total loss.

 Trending News